-In November 2010, we presented six-month data on all patients enrolled in the trial at the VEITHsymposiumTM non-CME satellite session.
+In November 2010, we presented six-month data on all patients enrolled in the trial at the VEITHsymposium non-CME satellite session.
 Results of this analysis showed that the study achieved both its primary safety endpoint and primary efficacy endpoint of time to first occurrence of treatment failure.
-The findings related to time to first occurrence of treatment failure.
-The findings related to time to first occurrence of treatment failure.
-The findings show a clinically meaningful reduction of 56% in treatment failure events.
+The findings related to time to first occurrence of treatment failure were statistically significant (p=0.0132).
+Further analyses show a clinically meaningful reduction of 56% in treatment failure events.
 Analysis of the data for amputation-free survival, a secondary endpoint which the study was not powered to demonstrate, showed a clinically meaningful reduction in event rates of 24%, but did not show statistical significance (p=0.5541).

 We continue to make progress towards the Phase 3 clinical development program in CLI.
 In October 2010, we announced that the FDA had granted Fast Track Designation for the use of our cellular therapy for the CLI indication.
 The Fast Track program is designed to facilitate the development and expedite the review of new drugs and biologics, intended to treat serious or life-threatening conditions that demonstrate the potential to address unmet medical needs.
 During June 2010 discussions with the FDA, Aastrom was encouraged to use the Special Protocol Assessment (SPA) process for the Phase 3 program.
-In October 2010, we submitted two SPA requests to the FDA, one for a "no option" patient population and another for a "poor option" patient population.
-The no option SPA request focuses on patients that have exhausted all other treatment options; however the options available are associated with poor outcomes.
+In October 2010, we submitted two SPA requests to the FDA, one for a "no option" patient population another for a "poor option" patient population.
+The no option SPA request focuses on patients that have exhausted all other treatment options with the exception of amputation.
+The poor option SPA request focuses on patients that have not yet exhausted all other treatment options; however the options available are associated with poor outcomes.
 We expect to have the no option and poor option agreements on the SPA's completed in the second and third quarter of 2011, respectively.